helidon-io/helidon/docs/se/metrics/metrics.md

 "requests.count": 5
 ```

-JSON output for a multi-valued meter (for example, Timer):
+JSON output for a multivalued meter (for example, Timer):

 ```json
 "getTimer": {